jedisct1/libsodium-doc/helpers/memory_management.md

 The `sodium_mlock()` function locks at least `len` bytes of memory starting at `addr`.
 This can help avoid swapping sensitive data to disk.

-In addition, it is recommended to totally disable swap partitions on machines processing sensitive data, or, as a second choice, use encrypted swap partitions.
+In addition, it is recommended to disable swap partitions on machines processing sensitive data or, as a second choice, use encrypted swap partitions.

 For similar reasons, on Unix systems, one should also disable core dumps when